webplatform/docs-wpd/Style_Guide/index.md

 ==Neutral Voice==
 With the exception of tutorials and guides, content should maintain a neutral voice.
 Because the site is a collaborative wiki, even tutorials and guides that begin with a specific voice can be expected to morph over time.

-==Correct grammar and spelling==
-We follow the <established Style guide we prefer> guidelines for style.
+==Grammar and spelling conventions==
+We follow the [http://styleguide.yahoo.com/ Yahoo style guide] for language styles.
+Refer to it when you have a spalling, gramattical, or other language query.

+=== Common word and phrase conventions ===

+*

 ==Free of spam==
 Spam makes it hard for readers of the site to find what they’re looking for, and should be removed as soon as possible.